ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 Knn::EuclideanDistance(String{Flags:AutoMap}, String{Flags:AutoMap})->Float?
 ```

-In case of different length or format, these functions return `NULL`.
+In case of mismatched lengths or formats, these functions return `NULL`.

 {% note info %}

 All distance and similarity functions support overloads when first or second arguments are `Tagged<String, "FloatVector">`, `Tagged<String, "Uint8Vector">`, `Tagged<String, "Int8Vector">`, `Tagged<String, "BitVector">`.

-If both arguments are `Tagged`, value of tag should be same, overwise there will be an error for this request.
+If both arguments are `Tagged`, tag values should match, or the query will raise an error.

 {% endnote %}

-## Examples of exact search
+## Еxact search examples

 ### Creating a table